-The school will contact the homes of students with unexplained absences on a daily basis.
+The school will contact the homes of students with unexplained absences.
 If a message is received, parents should contact the Attendance Office before 8:30 a.m. the next school day.
 If any test or assignment is missed because of an invalid absence, the student may receive a zero and may forfeit the right to make it up.